nalimuradov/subreddit_recommender/README.md

 Reddit is a website with communities called **subreddits**, where users may discuss topics they share interest in, such as cooking or art.

-My application allows a user to select a subreddit and see which other subreddits are likely to pique your interest.
+My subreddit recommender allows a user to select a subreddit and see which other subreddits are likely to pique their interest.

 ![alt text](https://github.com/nalimuradov/Subreddit_Recommender/blob/master/static/rdt_rcmnd.png "gaming subreddit recommendations")